rileylai/Resilient-E-Commerce-Microservice-Architecture/bank/Readme.md

 - Store systems never need the store wallet ID; the Bank service hardcodes it as `"2"`.
 - Each user may hold **only one account per currency**.
 Violations are rejected at the service and DB level.
 - `orderId` must be unique per successful debit—reuse triggers `Order already debited`.

----

-Questions or onboarding needs?
-Reach out to the platform team—happy shipping! 💸